Kylie Jenner’s Neon Bikini Launches Deranged Harry Potter Comparison

 — Cosmopolitan (@Cosmopolitan) March 27, 2019

 This wouldn’t be the first wave of backlash that Kylie has faced this weekend.
-As The Inquisitr reported earlier today, an Instagram picture of Kylie with big sister Kim Kardashian sparked outrage from the Kylie Cosmetics CEO giving the camera the middle finger.
+As The Inquisitr reported earlier today, an Instagram picture of Kylie with big sister Kim Kardashian sparked outrage after the Kylie Cosmetics CEO gave the camera the middle finger.
 Fans appeared enraged by the gesture, with many pointing out that Kylie’s fan following includes children and teenagers.

-When it comes to plastic surgery and Photoshop accusations, the Kardashian-Jenners are catered-to, with Seventeen chronicling the latter.
+When it comes to plastic surgery and Photoshop accusations, the Kardashian-Jenners are often accused, with Seventeen chronicling the latter.
 While many feel that this family’s curves are down to genes, others appear more skeptical.
-Both Kim Kardashian and Kylie Jenner have faced probing over their rears, although the sisters maintain that their curves are all-natural.
-Also sparking comments this year has been Khloe Kardashian with fans honing in on the 35-year-old’s nose.
+Both Kim Kardashian and Kylie Jenner have faced questions about their rear ends, although the sisters maintain that their curves are all-natural.
+Khloe Kardashian has also sparked comments this year with fans honing in on the 35-year-old’s nose.

 Viewers to The Daily Mail‘s report today did, indeed, seem out to challenge what they were seeing.